TobiasVanDyk/Teensy4-USB-Audio-DAC-and-Volume-Control/README.md

 The encoder push-button switches the display on and off (the mute function seems to be not functional in the Teensy 4 USB Audio device - even using the mute from directly in windows has no effect).
 It is also convenient to attach a pushbutton to the Teensy 4 on-off pin - pressing it for 5 seconds will switch the DAC off and pressing it again for 2 seconds will switch it back on.

-Later another typw of DAC was tried - this had the ESS ES9023 Sabre 24bit DAC and the connections was in Raspberry Pi GPIO layout: DATA pin 40 to Teensy pin 7, BCLK pin 12 to Teensy pin 21, LRCK pin 35 to Teensy pin 20.
-It used the Teensy +5v supply and GND.
+Later another type of DAC was tried - namely the ESS ES9023 Sabre 24-bit/192kHz DAC, with connections in Raspberry Pi GPIO layout: DATA pin 40 to Teensy pin 7, BCLK pin 12 to Teensy pin 21, LRCK pin 35 to Teensy pin 20.
+It used the Teensy 4.0's +5v supply and GND.
 Operation was flawless and the USB volume control also worked perfectly.
 See the last picture on this page for hook-up details.

 ### Schematic and construction and parts
 Schematic of the Teensy 4.0 with a PCM5102 DAC and a 0.66" SSD1306 Wemos D1 Mini 64x48 i2c OLED Shield: